gesneriana/markdown-cv/index.md

 ### Research interests

-Network technology, swimming, Japanese anime, Nature, I especially like flowers and small animals, and almost every week I go to Phoenix Park to feed carrots to the deer.
+Network technology, Reading programming books. swimming, Japanese anime, Nature, I especially like flowers and small animals, and almost every week I go to Phoenix Park to feed carrots to the deer.

 ## Education